 Flowchart

-To study the non-coding variants effect in vivo is difficult because of two major reasons: firstly, it is costly and time consuming to introduce a point mutation to the genome, though CRISPR technology can potentially solve this problem; secondly, it is impossible to evaluate the effect because there is no direct metrics for indicating the deleterious effect of a mutation on the genome.
+To study the non-coding variants effect in vivo is difficult because of two major reasons: firstly, it is costly and time consuming to introduce a point mutation to the genome, though CRISPR technology can potentially solve this problem; secondly, it is impossible to evaluate the effect because there is no direct metrics for indicating the effect of a mutation on the genome.
 So plasmid-based or virus–based experimental assays can compromise this problem by a non-integration or randomly integration of genome to detect expession level of reporter gene.
-In this study, as described in Fig1a, we firstly collected dataset from paper \cite{Ryan paper}, which is the largest dataset so far for estimation of expression modulation differences between wild-type and mutants in GM12878.
-The predictor features are extracted according to Ryan’s cell paper along with the knowledge from the other variants prioritization studies, which include evolutionary feature, cell-specific ChIP-Seq and TF binding feature for the SNV, CAGE features and motif binding features.
-The motif binding features are generated using PWM-based binding affinity change or Deepbind bind scores.
-We firstly trained a regression mode with 10-fold cross-validation and found the log-skew (fold change of mutation over the fold change of wild-type) can be well predicted using the above features.
-Because transcription factor bindings are thought to be the most impacting factor that affect the regulatory activity of element and the fact that the chromatin environment context on a plasmid will be lost, we further investigate the importance of TF binding scores from 515 Deepbind models.
-Then we consider generalizing our model to other assay platform, like Luciferase assay.
-In order to make log skew values from MPRA comparable to florescence readouts of luciferase assay, we discretized the logskew value to expression modulating variants (emVAR) and non-expression modulating variants (non-emVAR) as described in cell paper and developed a multiple-phases classification model.
+In this study, as described in Fig1a, we firstly collected dataset from paper \cite{Ryan paper}, which is the largest dataset so far for estimation of expression modulation differences between wild-type and mutants in GM12878 cell line.
+In his paper, they performed a large scale MPRA experiment, and provide a high quality dataset contains 4xxx SNVs (3222 after filtered) with logSkew value, which measure the log fold change of the expression modulationg differences between wild-type and mutant alleles.
+The logSkew value is used as target and features extracted according to Ryan’s cell paper, such as cell-specific ChIP-Seq peaks and CAGE peaks, along with the knowledge from the other variants prioritization studies including evolutionary features and motif binding features, are used as predictor.
+The motif binding features are generated using 515 Deepbind binding model scores.
+We firstly trained a regression model with 10-fold cross-validation and found the log-skew can be well predicted using the above features. transcription factor bindings are found to be the most impacting factor that affect the regulatory activity of element, we further investigate the importance of different TF bindings.
+The final goal is to build a generalized model that considers various kinds of output from different experimental platforms.
+In order to make log skew values from MPRA comparable to florescence readouts of luciferase assay, we discretized the logskew value to expression modulating variants (emVAR) and non-expression modulating variants (non-emVAR) as described in Ryan’s cell paper and developed a multiple-phases classification model.
 In the end, luciferase experiments are then used to evaluate the model.

 Figure 1 (a) flowchart of our study. (b) Conservation scores(c) | MOTIFBR - motif-based - P-value (bottom- sorted up increasing order) (d) motif score changes